matthias-mayr/Cartesian-Impedance-Controller/res/paper.md

 ---

 # Summary
-A Cartesian impedance controller is a type of control algorithm that is used in robotics to regulate the motion of robot manipulators.
+A Cartesian impedance controller is a type of control strategy that is used in robotics to regulate the motion of robot manipulators.
 This type of controller is designed to provide a robot with the ability to interact with its environment in a stable and compliant manner.
-Impedance control increases the safety in contact-rich environments by establishing a mass-spring-damper relationship between external forces acting on the robot and variation from its reference coordinates.
-As a consequence, the controlled robot behaves in a compliant way with respect to its external forces, which has the added benefit of allowing that a human operator can interact with the robot or manually guide it.
+Impedance control increases the safety in contact-rich environments by establishing a mass-spring-damper relationship between the external forces acting on the robot and the variation from its reference of a set of coordinates that describe the motion of a robot As a consequence, the controlled robot behaves in a compliant way with respect to its external forces, which has the added benefit of allowing that a human operator can interact with the robot, *e.g.*, by manually guiding it.

 In this package, we provide a C++ implementation of a controller that allows collaborative robots:

 1. To achieve compliance in its Cartesian task-frame coordinates.
 2. To allow for joint compliance in the nullspace of its task-frame coordinates.
-3. To be able to apply desired forces and torques, e.g. for force control.
+3. To be able to apply desired forces and torques to the environment of the robot, e.g. for direct force control.

 This package can be used in any torque-controlled robotic manipulator.
-Its Robot-Operating-System (ROS) implementation integrates it into `ros_control` [@ros_control] and can automatically utilize the URDF description of the robot's geometry.
+Its implementation in Robot-Operating-System (ROS) integrates it into `ros_control` [@ros_control] and can automatically utilize the URDF description of the robot's geometry.

 # Statement of Need
 Modern robotics is moving more and more past the traditional robot systems that have hard-coded paths and stiff manipulators.
 Many use-cases require the robots to work in semi-structured environments.
 These environments impose uncertainties that could cause collisions.
 Furthermore, many advanced assembly, manufacturing and household scenarios such as insertions or wiping motions require the robot to excert a controlled force on the environment.
 Finally, the robot workspace is becoming increasingly shared with human workers in order to leverage both agents and allow them to complement each other.